 Navid Fanaeian is an associate with Foley & Lardner LLP.
 He is a member of the firm’s Electronics Practice.
-Navid works with engineers, academics, and executives to secure and enforce patents, to steer clear of patents, or to challenge or defend against enforcement of patents as needed.
-He works with technologies in very diverse fields, including inventions in the electrical, computer hardware and software, and biomedical arts.
+Navid works with scientists, engineers, and researchers at technology companies and academic institutions to secure and enforce patents, to avoid patents, and to challenge or defend against enforcement of patents as needed.
+He works with technologies in very diverse fields, including inventions at the intersection of computing and medicine.

-Navid has significant patent drafting and prosecution experience, domestically and internationally, in electronics, computing, and medical industries.
-He has drafted and prosecuted patent applications in such areas as medical and financial software, medical treatment devices and implants, medical imaging, bioinformatics, augmented reality, cybersecurity, processor and memory design, optics, semiconductors, RF technologies, machine learning, and “green” technologies.
-Additionally, Navid provides litigation support and counsels clients on a variety of patent issues.
+Navid’s practice includes a focus on patent prosecution and client counseling, encompassing strategic development and management of domestic and foreign patent portfolios, conducting competitive patent assessments, and providing product clearance, patentability, and validity analyses.
+He has drafted and prosecuted patent applications in such areas as healthcare and financial software, medical treatment devices and implants, imaging, bioinformatics, augmented reality, cybersecurity, processor and memory design, optics, semiconductors, RF technologies, artificial intelligence and machine learning, Internet of Things (IoT), chemical and materials processing, and “green” technologies.

 Navid earned both his law degree and Master of Business Administration degree from the University of Notre Dame (J.D., M.B.A., 2004), where he was articles editor for Notre Dame Law Review, named to the Dean’s list, and president of the Intellectual Property Law Society.
 Navid also earned a Bachelor of Science degree in electrical engineering from the University of Maryland, where he was invited to join Eta Kappa Nu (B.S.
 2007).
 Prior to his law education, he received a graduate degree in physiology from the Virginia Commonwealth University School of Medicine (1998).
 Additionally, Navid received a master’s degree in health evaluation sciences and a bachelor’s degree in biology from the University of Virginia (M.S.
 1999, B.A.
 1997).

 Navid is admitted to practice in Wisconsin, Virginia, and District of Columbia.
-Navid is also admitted to practice before the United States Patent and Trademark Office.
+Navid is also admitted to practice before the U.S. Patent and Trademark Office.